-After an internal integration is added to a workspace, members must give the integration access to the specific pages or databases that they want it to use.
+Once an internal integration has been added to a workspace, members must give the integration permission to access specific pages or databases through Notion’s UI.

-If you don’t have Admin access to the target workspace, then you can always develop the integration in a personal workspace, and later ask a workspace Admin for help.
+In order to add an internal integration to the workspace, a Notion member needs to be a Workspace Owner.
+If you don’t have admin access to the target workspace, then you can always develop the integration in a personal workspace, and later ask a Workspace Owner for assistance.

-By default, all integrations start out as internal integrations.
-You can change an integration from internal to public via the integration’s settings page.
+By default, all integrations start out as internal integrations and can be made public via the integration’s settings page.